MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/get-started-release-notes.md

 **Workaround:** None.

-## MSI based installation does not work for Nano agent
+## MSI-based installation does not work for Nano agent
-**Description:** MSI based installation is not supported for Nano agent.
+**Description:** MSI-based installation is not supported for Nano agent.
 The agent can be installed from Discovery Wizard\PowerShell installer scripts.

 **Workaround:** None.